Board of Directors

 He has held multiple board and council affiliations including his current role as the Chair for Tennessee Department of Mental Health and Substance Abuse Planning & Policy Council (Region IV) and previously as Chair for the Davidson County Community Advisory Board, a public charity which obtained 501(c)(3) status under his leadership.
 Born and raised in Nashville, Tennessee, Pinsly completed his undergraduate and graduate studies at Tulane University in New Orleans, Louisiana, where he ultimately received a Master of Social Work degree.
 He now resides in Nashville with his wife, Jessica, and his two sons, Aidan and Matthew.

-Kathy received her BA degree in Psychology from Stonehill College in North Easton, Mass., and her MSSW from The University of TN School of Social Work.
+Kathy Rogers received her BA degree in Psychology from Stonehill College in North Easton, Mass., and her MSSW from The University of TN School of Social Work.

 After starting her career at Dede Wallace Center as an outpatient therapist, she worked for Miller Medical and Nashville Healthcare providing outpatient services to Prudential/PruCare members before moving into more administrative and UM roles with Columbia Healthcare Network.
 Kathy began Quality Improvement work in 2000 with Magellan Behavioral Health and was hired at Centerstone in 2005.

-Kathy is a native New Yorker who has been in Nashville for nearly 40 years.
+Rogers is a native New Yorker who has been in Nashville for nearly 40 years.
 She and her husband, Bob have two children and one grandson.

-Mandi is Director of Healthcare Innovation for Centerstone.
+Mandi Ryan is Director of Healthcare Innovation for Centerstone.
 She is Centerstone’s Health Link Administrator, which provides Health Home services by promoting whole-person care coordination, health promotion, and wellness coaching across all of the organization’s nineteen outpatient clinics throughout Tennessee.
 She is leading the organization’s Behavioral Episodes of Care Initiative and Integrated Care primary care partnership in four of the outpatient clinics.
 She also serves as the Project Director for two Substance Abuse and Mental Health Service Administration (SAMHSA) Primary and Behavioral Health Care Integration (PBHCI) grants, which provide Health Home services to adult clients in Nashville and Clarksville, resulting in improved mental and physical health outcomes.

 Under her leadership, Centerstone became one of the first providers to receive accreditation from theCommission on Accreditation of Rehabilitation Facilities (CARF) as a Behavioral Health Home for children and adults in May 2015 in four of the organization’s outpatient clinic and in May 2016, received Health Home accreditation in all of the organization’s nineteen outpatient clinics throughout Tennessee.

-Mandi has over fifteen years of experience in nursing, behavioral health, primary care and integrated services.
+Ryan has over fifteen years of experience in nursing, behavioral health, primary care and integrated services.
 She received her Master’s Degree in Nursing in Leadership and Administration from Walden University and her Bachelor’s Degree in Biology from Ouachita University.
 She enjoys spending time with her family and reading.